Looking for internet providers in Atlanta, GA?

 What’s the cheapest internet in Atlanta?

-Xfinity offers the cheapest internet-only plan in Atlanta starting at $40.00/mo.
+Xfinity and AT&T offer the cheapest internet-only plans in Atlanta starting at $40.00/mo.*

 Is satellite internet available in Atlanta?

-Hughesnet and Viasat satellite internet are available in most of the country.
-Starlink is available in parts of Atlanta.
+Starlink, Hughesnet and Viasat satellite internet are available in Atlanta.

 What connection type is available in Atlanta?